 Payday loans are short-term loans that are typically made for $500 or less and are usually due on your next payday.
 You’ll often hear of them as a way to bridge a financial gap until you get paid again.

-“Payday loans have long been considered a predatory product and even been banned in some states,” says Thomas Nitzsche, a credit expert with Money Management International, a National Foundation for Credit Counseling agency.
+But “payday loans have long been considered a predatory product and even been banned in some states,” says Thomas Nitzsche, a credit expert with Money Management International, a National Foundation for Credit Counseling agency.
 “The reason is that they often carry very high interest rates and that consumers often find themselves stuck in a cycle of payday loan debt.”

 Like payday loans, title loans can have very high fees.
 With a title loan, you pledge the title to your car in exchange for the loan.

 Title loans can cost you your vehicle if you fail to pay up.
 And because the higher interest rates on these loans can make them difficult to pay off, that’s a risk you may not want to take.
-In fact, according to a 2016 Consumer Financial Protection Bureau report, 20% of title loan borrowers have their vehicle repossessed.

 Pawn shop loans